 The main benefits of sedation are the relaxing and amnesic (memory loss) effects allowing patients to undergo treatment in a calm and restful state and at the end of treatment have limited memory of the process afterwards.

 As with other forms of anaesthesia, you will need to fast for 6 hours leading up to your appointment and once you arrive; you will be made comfortable in the dental chair and given the sedation medication through a small plastic drip in your arm.
-You will be closely monitored throughout the appointment by a Dental Sedationist endorsed by the Dental Board of Australia to provide conscious sedation.
+You will be closely monitored throughout the appointment by a fully qualified anaesthetist or Dental Sedationist endorsed by the Dental Board of Australia to provide conscious sedation.
 Dental sedation does not cause the patient to lose consciousness so you will be able to communicate with the Endodontist throughout the procedure while being comfortable and relaxed.
 After completion of treatment and with about an hour to recover before you go home, you will need to have someone pick you up after your appointment and look after you while you rest for the remainder of the day.